melsman/mlkit/README_SMLSERVER.md

   about setting up a database with PostgreSQL for the purpose of using it with SMLserver is given below.

-## Building SMLServer from the Sources Without Database Access
+## Building SMLserver from the Sources Without Database Access

 Requirements: